toffgi/blockchain-developer-bootcamp-final-project/README.md

 4. Once the non-fungible tokens are created, customers will see them available for sales/bidding.
 5. Customers pick the desired cryptocurrency for deals (among the ones supported).
 6. Both sides obtain notifications once the goods are sold.
 Finally, the service controls all transactions and movements of items.

+# folder structure

+where is frontend accessible?

+# public Eth address for NFT